calvinowen27/squidssea/README.md

 # What is this?
-A video game, currently in development, written in C++ almost entirely from scratch.
+A video game prototype, written in C++ almost entirely from scratch.
 It uses the SDL2 graphics library and nlohmann's json parsing library, and the rest of the engine is original.
-The game's core mechanic is the ability to create magic spells which help the player fend of enemies.
-The spells can be created from a selection of different attributes, each combination creating a unique spell with unique characteristics.
-The spell attributes currently implemented are Projectile, Radial, and Chain.
+The game is based on various connections games where the player places tiles on a grid to clear rows and columns.
+It combines this with a movable character in order to create an extra puzzle of moving your character to a goal while also having to place tiles on the board.
+I enjoy the concept of this game, but decided to move on from developing it further, due to other projects I wanted to pursue more.
+The prototype is still pretty fun and I may return to it someday.
+More information can be found on my site, https://fruithead-games.itch.io/squids-sea

 ## Controls
 WASD - Move
-Shift - Sprint
-C - Toggle spell creation menu
-H - Show/Hide colliders
-Left Click - Select buttons and shooting
+Left Click - Drag tiles to board
 Esc - Toggle Pause menu
-Left/Right Arrows - Previous/Next level, respectively